Become a better procrastinator to boost your productivity

 So, striving to get everything done may not help you do what should be done and being the person, we want to be.

-That is to prioritise limited goals, pay yourself first with your time and be clear on what you won’t spend time on.
+Burkeman suggests you prioritise limited goals, pay yourself first with your time and be clear on what you won’t spend time on.
+This helps you become a better procrastinator he argues because it means you waste less time with distractions and achieve more.

 This way you get to experience more of what matters to you in the limited time you have.